 The Rate Monotonic scheduling principle was introduced by Liu and Layland in 1973 [LiLa73].
-It is an optimal, static, prioritydriven algorithm for preemptive, periodic jobs.
+It is an optimal, static, priority-driven algorithm for preemptive, periodic jobs.
 Optimal in this context means that there is no other static algorithm that is able to schedule a task set which can not be scheduled by the rate monotonic algorithm.
 A process is scheduled by a static algorithm at the beginning of the processing.
 Subsequently, each task is processed with the priority calculated at the beginning.
-No further schedul-The following ing is required. five assumptions are necessary prerequisites toapply the rate-monotonic algorithm:
+No further scheduling is required.
+The following five assumptions are necessary prerequisites in applying the rate-monotonic algorithm:

 - 1. The requests for all tasks with deadlines are periodic.
 I.e., with constant intervals between consecutive requests. - 2.
 The processing of a single task has to be finished before the next task of the same data stream becomes ready for execution.
-Deadlines consist of runability constrains only.
+Deadlines consist of run-ability constrains only.
 I.e., each task must be completed before the next request occurs. - 3.
 The request of tasks is independent.
 I.e., the requests for a certain task do not depend on the initiation or completion of requests for any other task. - 4.
 Run-time for each request of a task is constant.
-Run-time denotes the maximum time which is required by a processor to execute the task without interruption. - 5.
-Any non-periodic task in the system has no required deadline.
-Typically they initiate periodic task or are tasks for failure recovery.
-They usually displace periodic tasks. - Further work has shown that not all of these assumptions are mandatory to employ the rate-monotonic algorithm [LSST91, SKG0911.
+Run-time denotes the maximum time which is required by a processor to execute the task without interruption.

+5. Any non-periodic task in the system has no required deadline.
+Typically they initiate periodic task or they re tasks for failure recovery.
+They usually displace periodic tasks.

-Static priorities are assigned to tasks once at connection set up phase according to their request rates.
+Further work has shown that not all of these assumptions are mandatory to employ the ratemonotonic algorithm [LEST91, SKG091].
+Static priorities are assigned to tasks at connection set up phase, according to their rates.
 The task with the shortest period gets the lowest priority.